 AIG has established a clear direction of travel in regard to Environmental, Social and Governance (ESG) issues.
-As an important step along this journey, AIG has committed to reaching Net Zero GHG emissions across its underwriting and investment portfolios by 2050 or sooner, as set out in AIG's 2021 ESG Report.
+As an important step along this journey, AIG has committed to reaching Net Zero GHG emissions across its underwriting and investment portfolios by 2050 or sooner, as set out on our website.